anantoghosh/react-linkify-it/readme.md

 ### Notes

-- `react-linkit` is only meant to make website urls in a text clickable.
-Though you can pass it any regex to match your requirements.
-- By default, only links starting with `http`, `https`, and `www` are detected.
 - `react-linkit` provides a modern bundle for actively maintained browsers and a larger legacy bundle for older browsers.
   [Read about how to utilize them](#using-modern-and-legacy-bundle).